-The complaint form must be signed or acknowledged, and returned to the Program Manager for processing.
+The complaint form must be signed or acknowledged, and returned to the appropriate bureau contact or the Program Manager for processing.

-The original copy may be sent, faxed or emailed to:
+The original copy may be sent, faxed or emailed to the bureau or to:

 Allegations received by telephone or TDD will be reduced to writing on a complaint form and provided to complainant for confirmation or revision before processing.